3. What is Schema

 8. What is deadlock ?
 Explain.

-Two processes waiting to update the rows of a table which are locked by
+Two processes waiting to update the rows of a table which are locked

 the other process then deadlock arises.

-In a database environment this will often happen because of not issuing
+In a database environment this will often happen because of not

 proper row lock commands.
-Poor design of front-end application may cause
+Poor design of front-end application may

 this situation and the performance of server will reduce drastically.